Olivier-Berg/PPE-notes/PPE/Politics/Theory/Tutorials/Civil Society.md

 ##### Chapter 5
 Associations are more salient in America, go hand in hand with equality (as opposed to aristocracy where many powerless people can do nothing and one aristocrat can get a lot done, equality makes it so that people need to work together to get things done).

-Governments should not fulfil the role that associations do because:
+Governments should not fulfil the role that associations do.

+In democracies, where individuals are equal and social ties are weaker than in aristocracies, people tend to feel isolated and powerless.
+Associations give individuals a way to combine their strength to achieve common goals.

+"The art of associating together must grow and improve in the same ratio in which the equality of conditions is increased"

+##### Chapter